JohnBinford/AppleWood-Pointe/Collateral/Tech/readme.md

       -   Our electrical system is also very nice and well done.
 (Another document.)
    -  Our IDF's are located in the second floor storage areas.
 They contain Ethernet patch panels switches, Telephone splicing panels, security control gadgets,  door controls, fire controls etc.
       -  These gadgets collectively fan out their service's cables to individual units or to other gadgets throughout the building.
 (Cameras, doors, fire alarms, etc.)
+   -  Sompe might argue that the Distribution Cabinets in our units are IDF's!